Bay of Islands

 The Bay of Islands (Te Pēwhairangi) is an area on the east coast of the Far North District of the North Island of New Zealand.
-It is one of the most popular fishing, sailing and tourist destinations in the country, and has been renowned internationally for its big-game fishing since American author Zane Grey publicised it in the 1930s.
+It is one of the most popular fishing, sailing and tourist destinations in the country, and has been renowned internationally for its big-game fishing ever since American author Zane Grey publicised it in the 1930s.
 It is 60 km north-west of the city of Whangārei.
 Cape Reinga, at the northern tip of the country, is about 210 km by road further to the north-west.

 Etymology

-In te Reo Māori, the bay is known by several names, including Te Pēwhairangi, Ipipiri, and Tokerau, a name given by early Māori ancestors referencing a place in the Māori homeland.
+In te reo Māori, the bay is known by several names, including Te Pēwhairangi, Ipipiri, and Tokerau, a name given by early Māori ancestors referencing a place in the Māori homeland.
 The wider Bay of Islands area, including the plain surrounding Waimate North, is traditionally known as Taiamai, a name shortened from the Ngāpuhi whakataukī (proverb) Ka kata ngā pūriri ō Taiamai ("the pūriri trees are laughing with joy"), a phrase used to express delight in the world, or to welcome an honoured guest.
 The bay's English name was given on 27 November 1769 by Captain James Cook during his first voyage, when Cook and his crew landed on Motuarohia Island.